Paying and Persuading: Optimal Contracts

 \subsection{Incentivizability}

 One way to interpret Theorem \ref{t: transfers as last resort} is that there exists some history-dependent stopping time $T_\sigma^*$ such that at each history, before $T_\sigma^*$, only (dynamic) informational incentives are used to motivate Receiver, while after $T_\sigma^*$, only transfers are used as a way to motivate Receiver.
 Theorem \ref{t: transfers as last resort} leaves open the question of whether Sender finds it strictly profitable to sequence information and transfers.
-In particular, one might worry that the time structure of optimal information and transfers holds only because \textit{all} combinations of information and transfers are optimal, and hence Theorem \ref{t: transfers as last resort} only isolates one such contract.
+In particular, one might worry that the time structure of optimal information and transfers holds only because \textit{all} combinations of information and transfers are optimal, and hence Theorem \ref{t: transfers as last resort} merely isolates one such contract.
 However, this is not the case---this subsection identifies conditions that guarantee dynamic informational incentives are used strictly before transfers in any optimum.
-Moreover, these conditions are natural: they are satisfied whenever repeated static persuasion is not optimal in the class of all stationary strategies.\footnote{ In \blue{\ref{Appendix C}}, I show that in sufficiently continuous problems, the regularity conditions identified here hold for a broad class of economic primitives.} Proposition \ref{p: weak ray regularity} thus highlights the importance of (strictly) frontloading informational incentives before paying Receiver to motivate them.
+Moreover, these conditions are natural: they are satisfied whenever repeated static persuasion is not optimal in the class of all stationary contracts.\footnote{ In \blue{\ref{Appendix C}}, I show that in sufficiently continuous problems, the regularity conditions identified here hold for a broad class of economic primitives.} Proposition \ref{p: weak ray regularity} thus highlights the importance of (strictly) frontloading informational incentives before paying Receiver to motivate them.

-I suppose throughout this subsection the state is i.i.d. and normalize payoffs so that $\und U(\mu_0) = 0$.
-I adopt the following definition for when, across all optimum, informational incentives must take strict precedence over monetary ones.
+I suppose throughout this subsection the state is i.i.d. and normalize payoffs so that $\und U(\mu_0) = 0$.\footnote{This assumption is made for expositional convenience and is not necessary for Proposition \ref{p: weak ray regularity}.} I adopt the following definition for when, across all optimum, informational incentives must take strict precedence over monetary ones.

 \begin{definition} Transfers are \emph{strictly backloaded} at prior $\mu_0$ if every $\{\rho, t, u', \alpha\} \in \mcal F(0, \mu_0)$ has $u'(\mu, a) > 0$ for some $\mu \in \supp(\rho)$ and $a \in \supp(\alpha(\mu))$. \end{definition}